Professional edition active

 View Patient Education

 Diaphragmatic hernia is protrusion of abdominal contents into the thorax through a defect in the diaphragm.
-Lung compression may cause persistent pulmonary hypertension.
-Diagnosis is by chest x-ray.
-Treatment is surgical repair.
+Pulmonary hypoplasia may cause pulmonary hypertension.
+Diagnosis is by fetal ultrasound, chest radiograph, or other advanced imaging.
+Treatment is surgical repair and long-term management.

 (See also Overview of Congenital Gastrointestinal Anomalies.)

-Diaphragmatic hernia usually occurs in the posterolateral portion of the diaphragm (Bochdalek hernia) in 95% of cases and is on the left side in 85% of cases; in 2% of cases it is bilateral.
-The estimated incidence is 1 to 4 in 10,000 live births.
+Diaphragmatic hernia, also called congenital diaphragmatic hernia, occurs in the posterolateral portion of the diaphragm (Bochdalek hernia) in 95% of cases and is on the left side in 85% of cases; in 2% of cases it is bilateral (1).
+The estimated birth prevalence is approximately 1 in 4000 live births (2).
 Anterior hernias (Morgagni hernia) are far less common (5% of cases).
-Other congenital anomalies are present in approximately 50% of cases, and adrenal insufficiency is relatively common.
+Other congenital anomalies, particularly congenital heart disease, are present in approximately 50% of cases (3).

 Loops of small and large bowel, stomach, liver, and spleen may protrude into the hemithorax on the involved side.
 If the hernia is large and the amount of herniated abdominal contents is substantial, the lung on the affected side is hypoplastic; however, the lung on the opposite side can also be adversely affected.
 Other pulmonary consequences include underdevelopment of the pulmonary vasculature, resulting in an elevation of pulmonary vascular resistance and hence pulmonary hypertension.
-Persistent pulmonary hypertension leads to right-to-left shunting at the level of the foramen ovale or through a patent ductus arteriosus and prevents adequate oxygenation, even with oxygen supplementation or mechanical ventilation.
-Persistent pulmonary hypertension is the major cause of death among infants with congenital diaphragmatic hernia.
+Pulmonary hypertension may lead to right-to-left shunting at the level of the foramen ovale or through a patent ductus arteriosus; both pulmonary hypoplasia and pulmonary hypertension prevent adequate oxygenation, even with oxygen supplementation or mechanical ventilation.
+Additionally, alterations in myocardial contractility add to the complexity of management and contribute to mortality and morbidity (4).

 Symptoms and Signs of Diaphragmatic Hernia